Exclusive: EDF sounding out bankers on RTE grid unit sale - sources

 RTE - a prize asset whose 100,000 km high-voltage network is Europe's biggest, stretching from Lille in northern France to Marseilles in the south - is a prime candidate for disposal as EDF needs funds to upgrade its ageing nuclear power stations and reduce its debt.

-Sources said state-owned EDF is already quietly talking to advisors with a view to starting work on a deal for RTE, which has an enterprise value of about 12 billion euros (10 billion pounds) including 7 billion of debt.
+Sources said state-owned EDF is already quietly talking to advisors with a view to starting work on a deal for RTE, which has an enterprise value of about 12 billion euros ($16 billion) including 7 billion of debt.

 Investment banks Lazard (LAZ.N) and Morgan Stanley (MS.N) are frontrunners to win the mandate because of their ties with EDF management and Lazard's role in the sale of gas network TIGF earlier this year, sources said.